siddhantshrivastava06/spotify-popularity-prediction/README.md

 Can audio characteristics of a song predict how popular it is?

-## My Approach

-1. **EDA (Exploratory Data Analysis)** - analyze data (drop missing values etc.),
-2. plotted the popularity distribution, and computed correlations between each audio feature and popularity.
-3. **Key finding from EDA** - every individual audio feature has near-zero linear correlation with popularity (max |r| ≈ 0.10).
-Genre, however, has a large effect: average popularity ranges from 59 (pop-film) down to 2 across genres.
-   This suggested the signal, if it existed, wasn't linear or wasn't in single features alone.
-4. **Baseline model** - linear regression on audio features.
-5. **Improved model** - random forest, to test whether the signal was there but non-linear (interactions between features) rather than absent.

 ## Results

 | Model             | RMSE (Root Mean Squared Error)  | MAE (Mean Absolute Error)  | R²    |